Orthogonal-Research-Lab/Models-for-Data-Recycling/Education/Digital Badges/README.md

 3. Using ((assigned genomic paper)), please find/identify the following:

-* genomic data that are publically-available.
+* genomic data that are publicly-available.

 * an exemplar dataset using the Gene Expression Omnibus accession number.